broeker/spacebook/content/pages/home.md

 npm run build (only necessary the first time!)
 ```

-_If you get errors here, double check your node version!_
+_If you get errors here, double check your node version_

 ### Step three

-Now spin up your local server to see your site!
+Now spin up your local server to see your site:

 ```
 npm run start